-More sleep for parents and baby.
+More sleep for parents and babies.

 Breastfeeding is much more convenient and easy while co-sleeping.

-Helps maintain milk supply for the breastfeeding mom.
+It helps maintain milk supply for the breastfeeding mom.

 Baby wakes up less at night by being close to mom and also mom’s scent is soothing for baby.